 The Explore Arts Award can also be delivered on an outreach basis at your venue, organisation or school by experienced Rural Arts staff.
 Costs may vary so please contact us to find out more about how it can be included in your project.

 How much does it cost?

 Silver – £85

-Costings are detailed above, this is a one off payment for each level and includes a log book at Explore, Bronze and Silver levels and both Trinity College and Rural Arts moderation costs.
-Young people may also want to purchase a sketchbook or set up a online blog to document their journeys.
+The costs above are a one-off payment for each level, and cover a log book at Explore, Bronze and Silver levels and both Trinity College and Rural Arts moderation costs.
+Young people may also want to purchase a sketchbook or set up an online blog to document their journeys.

 Where do I start?

-For more information or to Explore whether the Arts Award is right for you or your son or daughter, please contact Rural Arts’ Award Advisor Sorcha McCole.
+For more information or to explore whether the Arts Award is right for you or your child, please contact Rural Arts’ Award Advisor Sorcha McCole.

 Telephone: 01845 826536

 What do young people say about the Arts Award?